 Lafayette, 380 Lafayette St

 Serving food inspired by the heritage of French cooking, Lafayette is headed by established NYC Chef Andrew Carmellini.
 Warm and welcoming, the brasserie-styled interior makes you want to jet off on a European holiday.
-Do as the French do and grab a croissant with coffee from the bakery to go.
-Or sit down with the morning paper to smoked salmon Benedict on brioche with sauce choron.
+Do as the French do and grab a croissant with coffee from the bakery.
+Or sit down with the morning paper to smoked salmon Benedict on brioche with hollandaise.
 Dining with a friend?
 We suggest sharing the boulangerie basket with assorted pastries and breads served with confiture and Vermont butter.

 City Bakery, 3 W 18th St

 A six-day pastry course in France and passion for baking was all Maury Rubin needed to leave his TV directing job at ABC Sports and start City Bakery.
 That was in 1990, and it’s now one of NYC’s favorite pastry hubs thanks to Rubin’s mouthwatering creations, made from flavorful, in-season ingredients.
 Start the day off on a good foot with a blueberry corn muffin or mixed berry scone.
 With comparisons made to the unicorn, the original pretzel croissant is a must and partners superbly with the classic hot chocolate topped with a giant homemade marshmallow.

 With its fashionable location on Mott Street in the Lower East Side, Café Gitane is known for its ultra-hip vibe.
 People come for the French-Moroccan fare, but stay to see and be seen.
 If your day starts before noon, the café is great spot to have breakfast.
 When just passing through, try the delectable almond croissant, or granola with raisins, cashews, fresh fruit, and yogurt.
 On a slower morning, feast on Cafe Gitane’s organic baked eggs with avocado.